by Joe Mcpherson

 During the Three Kingdoms period (57 BCE – 668 CE), there was a drink called Mi-inju 미인주 “Beauty of the Pearl.”
 This liquor was fermented by women chewing grain and spitting it out.
 This method still survives in Peru.
 There is also a Japanese beverage made this way, called Kuchikamizake.
 The enzymes in the saliva worked as fermentation starter and as way to release the sugars from the starch.

 Ancient Koreans also knew how to cultivate yeast.
 There are Japanese records that a person named Susubori from the southwestern Baekje kingdom taught the Japanese how to make yeast and brew sake.
-From then on, the “Susubori” was the Japanese word for “brewer.”
-In Seoul, there is a Susubori Academy, where you can learn how to make traditional Korean liquor.
+In Seoul, there is a Susubori Academy, where you can learn how to make traditional Korean liquor in both Korean and English.
 There are records that a Baekje king named Eungsin drank one of Susubori’s brews and sang a song.

 Korean Brewing Basics